 The Dog You Didn’t Know About

 Hoover Dam was built during the Great Depression, in the middle of literally nowhere.
 It was something the experts said could not be built.
-It was too big, it was too far from anywhere.
+It was too big, it was too complex, and it was far from anywhere.
 Yet, they did it.
-It wasn’t an easy place to live or to work and the men who worked on the project looked for any piece of happiness and normalcy that they could.
+It wasn’t an easy place to live or to work and the men who worked on the project looked for any piece of happiness and normalcy that they could find.

-They found it in a mangy black hair mutt who seemed to claim the dam site as his and that the men working there were there for him.
-Because of his black thick fur, they named him “Nig”.
+They found it in a mangy black hair mutt who seemed to have claimed the dam site as his and that the men working there were there for him.
+It was His dam!
+Because of his black thick fur, they gave him a name appropriate for that era, they named him “Nig”.
 He became their mascot and oftentimes their best friend.

 On this fateful day, it was sunny and very hot in the canyon.
-Nig, the unofficial dam mascot, was riding on the back of a truck that had made a stop before proceeding onto the dam.
+Nig, the unofficial dam mascot, was riding on the back of a Six Companies truck that had made a stop before proceeding onto the dam.
 The driver got out to check some paperwork at a station check-in.
-Nig was hot and wanting to get out of the sun, jumped off the truck, and went underneath of it.
+Nig was hot and wanting to get out of the sun, jumped off the truck, and went underneath it for some shade.

 The One Time He Didn’t Look

 Nig was like any of the other big shots on the Dam project.
 He was always moving around.
 You never really knew where he would show up.
 So it became a habit for the workers to always look under their vehicle before moving.
 Just in case he was underneath.
 This one time, the driver had been distracted by the commotion going on around the roadway he had stopped on and did not do a full check underneath.

 Unfortunately, it was the one time Nig was there, underneath the rear truck tires.
 The driver began to pull away when he realized he had run over something.
 That something was Nig and the accident was fatal.